backend-development/backend-development-textbook/source/graphql-api.md

   end
 end
 ```

-now you can query for Urls directly or though their project:
+now you can query for Urls through their project:

 ![query a 1:n relationship with graphql](images/graphql-query-relationship.png)

+§

 Thought Experiment: what would you need to do, to make a query
 from Url to Project possible?